sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables-v2/Fundamentals 2: Working with Tables.md

 <img src="assets/fun2_2.png" width="800"/>

-This is a simple example but when you type `ListAggDistinct(`, Sigma also provides detailed help on the required syntax for complex functions too:
+This is a simple example but when you type `ListAggD` and hit `enter`.

+Sigma also provides detailed help on the required syntax for complex functions too:

 <img src="assets/fun2_3.png" width="600"/>

-Enter the formula:
+With the `Sales` column selected, enter the formula:
 ```code
 [Price] * [Quant]
 ```

-This is an **intentional mistake** in our formula; `Quant is not a valid column` and it does not exist anywhere else in the Workbook.
+This is an **intentional mistake** in our formula; `Unknown column "Quant"`; it does not exist anywhere else in the Workbook.
 What happened?

 Sigma makes you immediately aware the function has a problem: